 AIG Life is incorporated in the United Kingdom and registered in England and Wales.
-The Company is a wholly owned subsidiary of AIG Holdings Europe Limited whose ultimate parent company is American International Group, Inc. ('AIG Inc.'), a company incorporated in the State of Delaware, United States of America with headquarters in New York City.
+The Company is a wholly owned subsidiary of SAFG Retirement Services, Inc. ("SAFG"), a US Life & Retirement holding company whose ultimate parent company is American International Group, Inc. ('AIG Inc.'), a company incorporated in the State of Delaware, United States of America with headquarters in New York City.

 AIG Life was established in 2008 as Fortis Life, an innovative provider of long term life insurance, critical illness and income protection products sold through Independent Financial Advisers ("IFAs"), intermediaries and distribution partners.
 The Company was purchased by AIG Europe Holdings Limited ("AEHL", later AIG Holdings Europe Limited "AHEL"), part of American International Group ("AIG"), on 31st December 2014.
+On 1 May 2021, the Company moved from being owned by AHEL to being owned by SAFG within AIG's Life & Retirement group of companies.
+The ultimate parent company remained AIG, Inc.